-22.4 Code style
+22.4 Code quality

 To increase the readability and maintainability or the ESMValTool source code, we aim to adhere to best practices and coding standards.
-All pull requests are reviewed and tested by one or more members of the core development team.
-For code in all languages, it is highly recommended that you split your code up in functions that are short enough to view without scrolling.
+For code in all languages, it is highly recommended that you split your code up in functions that are short enough to view without scrolling, e.g. no more than 50 lines long.

 We include checks for Python, R, NCL, and yaml files, most of which are described in more detail in the sections below.
 This includes checks for invalid syntax and formatting errors.
-Pre-commit is a handy tool that can run all of these checks automatically.
-It knows knows which tool to run for each filetype, and therefore provides a simple way to check your code!
+Pre-commit is a handy tool that can run all of these checks automatically just before you commit your code.
+It knows knows which tool to run for each filetype, and therefore provides a convenient way to check your code.